SucRunBug/win_mac_linux/studyAbroad/IELTS/readingTechniques.md

 can be difficult because there is a lot to read, and the choices can be similar and confusing

 Good News!
-You can normally find the answers **in order** in the passage
+You can normally find the answers **in order** in the passagez

+## Matching names

+- ﻿﻿A list of question statements
+- ﻿﻿A box containing a list of names

+'Matching names' sections can be difficult because...

+- ﻿﻿the answers are **not in order** in the passage
+- ﻿﻿one name may be used for more than one answer (if it matches more than one of the statements)
+- ﻿﻿some of the names may not be needed

+Techniques

+1. ﻿﻿﻿Underline 'keywords' in each statement
+2. ﻿﻿﻿Scan the passage to find all of the names

+- Highlight each name clearly (e.g. circle them)

+3. Choose the name with the shortest description

+- ﻿﻿read the sentences around that name
+- ﻿﻿underline the main ideas relating to that name

+4. Compare with all of the question statements

+- go through the question statements to see if any of them match what you read

+## Short answer questions

+Method / techniques: 'keyword technique